coding-max/coding-max/README.md

 ### Hi there, I'm  [Max](https://www.linkedin.com/in/maximilianopan/) 👋

-I'm a software engineering student and developer, currently on the third quarter of Holberton School foundations track, a nine-months peer-learning and project-based development program that covers the foundations of computer science and software engineering.

-You can find some of my technical posts in [Medium](https://medium.com/@maximilianopan) and if you want to reach me, you can do it through [LinkedIn](https://www.linkedin.com/in/maximilianopan/).
+I'm a software engineering student, pursuing a degree in Computer Engineering at FING - UdelaR.
+I work as a Java developer at Sabre, focusing on building and maintaining high-performing and enterprise-grade applications.

+Throughout my work experience, I have gained skills in Java development working with Maven and Spring.
+I am continually exploring new technologies and tools to enhance my workflow - currently focused on CI/CD automation.

+Feel free to reach me through [LinkedIn](https://www.linkedin.com/in/maximilianopan/).